 The Committee welcomes that the domestic legislation of the State party provides for the exercise of extraterritorial jurisdiction over recruitment of children under the age of 15 years into armed forces or groups.

-In order to further strengthen international measures for the prevention of the recruitment of children for armed forces or armed groups and their use in hostilities, the Committee recommends that the State party consider extending extraterritorial jurisdiction for crimes of recruitment and involvement of children in hostilities by, inter alia, entering into bilateral or multilateral agreements.
+In order to further strengthen international measures for the prevention of the recruitment of children for armed forces or armed groups and their use in hostilities, the Committee recommends that the State party consider extending extraterritorial jurisdiction for crimes of recruitment and involvement of children in hostilities, inter alia, by entering into bilateral or multilateral agreements.

 III.
 Protection, recovery and reintegration